 Most parents of children with disabilities in New York City know about IEPs.
 Far fewer know about IESPs.
-I didn't know what they were until a couple months ago when I spoke to Lloyd Donders, a special education lawyer — and my son is 12.
+My son is 12 and I didn't know what they were until a couple months ago when I spoke to Lloyd Donders, a special education lawyer.

 That entitlement is called an IESP: Individualized Education Services Program.

-And to receive those services next school year, you must file a written notice with your child's Committee on Special Education by June 1.
+To receive those services for the coming school year, families must file a written notice with their child's Committee on Special Education by June 1 of the prior school year.

-Too many families don't know this deadline exists.
+Too many families don't know this right exists.

 What Is an IESP?